-Real Wealth Network is excited about this new investment opportunity, available to our members.
-We believe that real estate investments offered under Opportunity Funds can provide new advantages that are not available in most other real estate investments.
+Real estate investments offered under Opportunity Funds can provide new advantages that are not available in most other real estate investments.
 Remember, there are certain requirements and certifications that Qualified Opportunity Funds must meet.
 Some of these requirements and certifications include:

 Despite the many benefits that Opportunity Funds offer to investors, there are always risks associated.
 The key to mitigating associated risks is to remain diversified, while still taking advantage of the capital gains tax relief available through the program.
 On the other hand, if investors stay diversified, then there might not be enough funds flowing into these vehicles.

 Corporations or financiers interested in investing in an Opportunity Fund should consider if the program’s new developments and investments in local businesses will spark revitalization in a low-income community.
 This will help determine if investors may reap a windfall.
 Additionally a single investor will likely not have enough capital gains to make an Opportunity Zone project work.
 Pooling funds from multiple investors may be necessary, which may create additional issues of governance and possible challenges for investors.

 The Tax Cuts and Jobs Act created Opportunity Zones on December 22, 2017.

 The short answer is “no.” The first set of Opportunity Zones were designated on April 9, 2018.
 To date, Opportunity Zones have since been designated to cover areas within all 50 states, the District of Columbia, and five U.S. territories.